grpc/grpc.io/content/en/docs/languages/csharp/basics.md

 to as *stub* for other gRPC languages).

 First, we need to create a gRPC client channel that will connect to gRPC server.
-Then, we create an instance of the `RouteGuite.RouteGuideClient` class generated from our .proto, passing the channel as an argument.
+Then, we create an instance of the `RouteGuide.RouteGuideClient` class generated from our .proto, passing the channel as an argument.

 ```csharp